terrancewoest/ChildThemeCustomizer/README.md

 This is helpful if you don't want to create a whole child theme, or you want to customize a child theme and you run into the issue o f grandchild themes not being a thing.

+Comes with a class that calls in a custom css file, js file, and a sass file for those that are into preprocessors.

+Feel free to add more hooks and filters into the constructor class to do whatever cool stuff you want to.

 Take it, use it, change it, abuse it, whatever ya want.